 The ServSafe Food Protection Manager Certification is accredited by the American National Standards Institute (ANSI) and recognized by the Conference for Food Protection (CFP).
 ServSafe certification is accepted in all US state and local health departments requiring certification.

-$185 per person (includes ServSafe book, one-day training class, and Food Protection Manager Certification Examination)
+$185 per person (includes ServSafe training materials, one-day training class, and Food Protection Manager Certification Examination)

 $95 per person (Food Protection Manager Certification Examination only)